viktorv9/wapp-workshop/README.md

 13. (bonus) The `ListingService` now uses the `Listing` model throughout.
 In the last workshop we learned this isn't a great idea (remember?).
 Hint: `ListingsController.cs`.
 Create and use DTOs to mitigate this problem.

 ## Workshop part 2
+(You can complete this part without the code from part 1.)

+1. Install [wireshark](https://www.wireshark.org/#download).
+(On mac, you also need to install ChmodBPF, this is shipped with the installer.)
+2. In `Program.cs` comment out `listenOptions.UseHttps();` and `app.UseHttpsRedirection();`.
+3. Start the dotnet application and launch Wireshark.
+4. In wireshark, capture the traffic of interface `Loopback: lo0`
+5. Add the following filter to only capture http traffic of this application port: `tcp.port == 5001 && http`
+6. Now make a request to `http://localhost:5001/weatherforecast`